WipasAnanta/Data-Analyst-Portfolio/README.md

 **Tool**: Looker studio

 ### Mini Dashboard (PubG vs Freefire data)
-Link: Mini dashboad in google sheets
+**Link**: Mini dashboad in google sheets

-Goal: To create dashboard to answer user question about PubG and Freefire data.
+**Goal**: To create dashboard to answer user question about PubG and Freefire data.

 Description: Data from PubG and Freefire were combined within the spreadsheet to facilitate analysis.
 Five user-defined questions were addressed by leveraging pivot tables to analyze specific columns and generate compelling visualizations.
 These visualizations were then compiled into a user-friendly dashboard.

-Skill: Google sheet: Pivot table, Data visualization, Dashboard
+**Skill**: Google sheet: Pivot table, Data visualization, Dashboard

-Tool: Google sheets
+**Tool**: Google sheets

-Result: Able to answer questions from user such as comparing engagement between PubG and Freefire and which content type has the most engagement etc.
+**Result**: Able to answer questions from user such as comparing engagement between PubG and Freefire and which content type has the most engagement etc.

 ## Certifications
 While practical experience and demonstrably successful projects are undoubtedly the most effective means of